By Arré Bench Oct. 02, 2019

 As it turns out, the title of “Father of the Nation” is not copyrighted.
 All these years, we grew up believing Mahatma Gandhi was our Bapu.
 But if Amruta Fadnavis and the Donald are to be believed, PM Modi is our doosre bapu.

 Today, as we all know because of the lack of traffic, is a national holiday to celebrate the Father of the Nation, Mahatma Gandhi.
 For years now, it’s been accepted that the birthday of our legendary freedom fighter would be honoured with a day of abstaining from alcohol, mostly out of respect for his struggle to give India the independence it enjoys today.
-However, now that the nation has entered the notoriously hormonal 70s, and our father turns a hard-to-remember 150, a section of highly-vocal children — some with jobs in the government — have been demanding a paternity test to determine who the real father of this country is.
+However, now that the nation has entered the notoriously hormonal 70s, and our father turns a hard-to-remember 150, a section of highly-vocal social media users have been demanding a paternity test to determine who the real father of this country is.

 Amruta Fadnavis, wife of Maharashtra Chief Minister, was the first to spark this debate by calling the present PM, Narendra Modi, “the father of the country” while wishing him on his birthday last month.
 Donald Trump, incapable of coming up with any original ideas, echoed Mrs Fadnavis’s views during the “Howdy Modi” extravaganza, which fans are calling the most epic Indian party since the time Falguni Pathak decided to crowd-surf on the last night of Navratri.
 Trump took to the stage and first called Modi the Elvis of India before immediately re-evaluating his own statement, and bestowing the somehow more exaggerated title of “father of India” on him.
 While the first was met with ridicule — Congressman Sanjay Jha called himself JLo in response, an image we’re all struggling to unsee — the second has rekindled a new debate, just days before the real Father of the Nation’s 150th birth anniversary.